Marial Bai Secondary School

 CAMPUS AT A GLANCE

-- Female and Male dormitories housing over 350 students.
-Total enrollment is 515 students.
+Female and Male dormitories housing over 200 students, 350 students enrolled in total.

-- Meals provided for all boarding students and day schoolers through campus nutrition program.
+Meals provided for all boarding students and day school students through campus nutrition program.

-- Housing and living community for nonlocal teachers and support staff.
+Housing and living community for 12 non-local teachers

-- Solar power campus, the first and only electricity infrastructure in Marial Bai
+Solar powered campus, the first and only electricity infrastructure in Marial Bai

-- Library offering a gathering hall, study space, and access to books.
+Library offering a gathering hall, study space, and access to books, the first and only one with science textbooks in Northern Bahr el Ghazal state.